sadhanaavasarala/learning-library/articles/solution-engineering-natd/README.md

 ## Interview Schedule

-The face to face interview process will be broken into two separate sessions.
-The first will be a technical interview, and the second will be a one-on-one interview with someone from the Oracle management team.
+The face to face interview process consists of a technical interview outlined below:

 ### **Technical Interview** - 45 to 50 minutes